 Rembert Daems

-In 2020 I co-founded Hippo Dx, a medical device start-up.
+During my PhD I co-founded Hippo Dx, a medical device start-up.
 We developed the automated skin prick test device (SPAT), enabling consistent and precise allergen testing and freeing precious medical professionals time.
-My main responsibilities are the camera and custom lighting system, image processing and automated diagnosis with deep learning.
+I mainly worked on the camera and custom lighting system, image processing and AI-assisted diagnostics.

 On this website I write about my research as well as side projects.
 I live in the beautiful city of Bruges with my wonderful wife and three kids.